jimhigson/oboe.js-dissertation/main/main.md

 Taking this idea one step further, Oboe might be used for infinite data which intentionally never completes.
-In principle this is not incompatible with http caching although more research would have to be done into how well current caches handle requests which do not finish.
+In principle this is not incompatible with HTTP caching although more research would have to be done into how well current caches handle requests which do not finish.
 A REST service which provides infinite resources would have to confirm that it is delivering to a streaming client, perhaps with a request